edwwardk/4x5Macro-Numpad-USBC/README.md

 ## 4x5Macro-Numpad-USBC
 This fork of tobychui's 4x5Macro-Numpad modifies the original design to use usbc instead of microusb as well as using a through hole reinforced port for a stronger hold on the board.
 Additionally, it also moves the user led to the front of the board and adds a button for resetting the mcu.
 Pins are identical to the 4x5Macro-Numpad to allow for using the same firmwares.

+## v1.0 Known Issues
+- resistor/capacitor/led designators/value missing from silkscreen in gerbers
+- switch indices missing from silkscreen in gerbers
+- size is larger than 100x100mm which causes upcharge (at least from jlcpcb)

 ### Bill of materials
 (LCSC manufacturer part numbers in brackets)
 - 1x CH552G (CH552G)